The Leadership Challenge Workshop is an interactive journey of self-discovery built around the Five Practices of Exemplary Leadership.

-The other core principles include:
+Our other core principles include:

-- Leadership is everyone’s business
+- leadership is everyone’s business

-- Leadership is a relationship
+- leadership is a relationship

-- The best leaders are the best learners
+- the best leaders are the best learners

-- It takes deliberate practice to become a better leader
+- it takes deliberate practice to become a better leader

-- Leadership is an aspiration and a choice
+- leadership is an aspiration and a choice

-- Leaders make a difference
+- leaders make a difference

-Participants are asked to complete the Leadership Practices Inventory prior to attending the workshop.
+Participants are asked to complete the Leadership Practices Inventory (LPI) prior to attending the workshop.
 This gathers feedback from their manager, direct reports and other colleagues.

 Participants put this new knowledge into action, interacting with each other to develop practical strategies to apply the Five Practices of Exemplary Leadership to real work challenges.